 Court cases are also an important pointer.
 If a VPN's user data appears in a court case, there are automatically questions for that provider to answer.
 We keep a close eye on such stories and always report them back to our readers.

-If your provider has been in the market for a long time, it is a reasonably safe bet that their no user logs guarantee is a genuine one.
+If your provider has been in the market for a long time, it is a reasonably safe bet that their no user log guarantee is a genuine one.

 Most VPNs claim to offer a no user logs guarantee, but as we have seen some are much more dependable than others.

-In this article, we have delved into the VPN world to identify the five providers who offer the best no user logs guarantee and overall privacy protections that you want.
+In this article, we have delved into the VPN world to identify the seven providers who offer the best no log VPNs service, the most robust logging policies, and all the overall privacy protections that you want.

 If you want to do your research, we have also offered some pointers on how to identify whether a no user logs guarantee is worth any more than the paper it is written on.

 There are a lot of VPNs on the market and sadly, many of them are keen to get hold of your cash without offering you the level of service you want.